Table of Contents Show

 - You pay no estate taxes or gift taxes.

 We recommend you work with experienced tax professionals to understand every option’s full advantages and disadvantages.

 Understanding Your OptionsUnderstanding Your Options

 Before choosing an ownership structure; consider the following questions:

 - Am I willing to file a personal income tax return?

 - How does my home country tax LLCs and corporations?

-- Am I buying property for an investment or personal use?
+- Am I buying property for investment or personal use?

-- Am I working with individuals who fully understand my goals and my non-resident alien status?
+- Am I working with individuals who fully understand my goals and non-resident alien status?

 By working with the Buyer’s Agent at Elika Real Estate, you can meet your real estate goals by purchasing excellent investment properties or a private home ideally suited to your lifestyle.
 We frequently work with non-resident aliens and can recommend various resources to help you take the first steps towards property ownership in New York City, including accountancy and legal professionals.